Interested? ... terrific!

 The whole idea of these warm-ups, especially those on pages 1-2, are to re-teach your entire playing mechanism each day to get the most relaxed and beautiful sound possible.
 So the basic dynamic is somewhere between mp - mf.
 It's ok to not feel good on your highest note or lowest note of any particular exercise.
 If that's the case, simply do it again, make sure you're not cramping yourself and make this time the one you're playing everything beautifully.
 There is no goal other than to play beautifully, so if you don't get up to your highest note or down to your your lowest note today, don't worry about it.

 I added on pages 3-4 especially to work stepwise down into the lowest register of the bass trombone.
 They were not in the exercises I got from Ed, but I play them with the same idea.
 Then I added at the end on page 4 a kind of test: after exploring the upper register and working down into the lowest register, can I then hang them together?
 The idea here is to be able to perform that arc down to the pedal f and up to the high b-flat and down again in one breathe.
-That means, that if you're shifting, you know where you need to shift how much AND you still keep the beauty of the sound no matter where you are in the register.
+That means, that if you're shifting/pivoting (whatever you want to call it), you know where you need to shift/pivot how much AND you still keep the beauty of the sound no matter where you are in the register.
 That means the goal is not just to reach those extremes, but to do so with the same beautiful sound as previously.

 What comes next in my daily routine is 3-5 Bordogni for tuba/bass trombone, which I play an octave lower as well as afterwards, as written.
 I find the last Cichowicz sets me up very well for this.
 I will then play a few Concone Op 10 pieces which have a relatively middle to high tessitura.
-And then another 1-2 Bordogni to relax me again.
+And then another 1-2 Bordogni to relax me again - and because they're musically rewarding.
 But that's just me.

 As a trumpet player, as compared to similar etudes by Bordogni, I always found these to be rather boring.
 Of course I was a young punk kid back then, what did I know?
 But now I find these cool.
 Something I can play in my own four walls letting my inner Schmalz out, seeing how I can ham it up musically with them.